Can I Afford to Go Abroad?

 You can afford to go abroad if you start early, research your options, compare costs, and seek out funding.

-UC International offers a searchable database of study abroad programs around the world.
+Search UC's database of study abroad programs around the world.
 Use this tool to search by country or region, type of program, program duration, and more.

 Before you start planning your experience abroad, it's important to understand the estimated program costs and how they compare to your current expenses.
 Keep track of how much you spend on tuition, housing, meals, parking, gas, bills, going out, and shopping.